CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

 Dataset instance generation
 -----------------------------

-Now we have the complete tran/val/test text data, and is ready to process them into a dataset instance.
+Now we have the complete train/val/test text data, and is ready to process them into a dataset instance.

-First, let's process the graph (**remember to change the paths in the scripts into your own**):
+First, let's process the graph:

 .. code:: shell

+    # in script/examples/facebook/02-instance_generation.sh
     ###### process graph for training
     # set to your own path:
     file_input_graph='/home/xxx/XGCN_data/dataset/raw_facebook/train.txt'